szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 So, then I thought, let's see if I can do something with a small data set I had leftover from a recent job interview.

-Starting with a folder that has a data file in it.
+Starting with a folder that has a data file in it, I created an environment:

-Create an environment:

 `$ conda create -n iterative python=3 pandas numpy scikit-learn jupyter notebook`